Subject Source: Library of Congress Subject Headings

 Abstract Howard Haines Brinton and Anna Shipley Cox Brinton were 20th-century Quaker educators and prolific authors whose areas of expertise included the physical sciences and the Classics.
 Notably, they also worked for the American Friends Service Committee in Europe, for Friends Center in Tokyo, Japan, and as directors of Pendle Hill, an adult study center in Wallingford, PA.
 They were both recorded ministers in the Religious Society of Friends.
 This collection also contains materials of other...

-Scope and Content note This collection is comprised of the two type-written volumes of J. P. Elkinton’s autobiography.
-The volumes describe Elkinton’s childhood and family, his attendance at Haverford College, where he graduated in 1908.
+Overview J. P. Elkinton’s autobiography describes his childhood and family, his attendance at Haverford College, from which he graduated in 1908.
 He also describes his experiences with the Society of Friends, particularly his travels on religious visits, and his adult life with his wife, Mary Bucknell, and their children.
-In addition to stories from various periods of his life, he provides biographical sketches of his family...
+In addition to stories from various periods of his life, he provides biographical sketches of his family members.

-Scope and Content note This collection is comprised of the single typed manuscript entitled "Foundations of English Literature," written by F.B.
-Gummere, a professor of English at Haverford.
-The manuscript discusses the history of the English language, and the history of various genres of English literature.
+Overview "Foundations of English Literature," written by F.B.
+Gummere, a professor of English at Haverford, discusses the history of the English language, and the history of various genres of English literature.

 Overview The collection contains records of meeting minutes, correspondence, financial statements, information concerning the Conference for Quaker Historians and Archivists, details about various committes within the association, publications and publicity, events, and miscellaneous materials of the Friends Historical Association.